 From short etudes, duets (excellent if you have an instructor or a friend to accompany), and lengthier pieces that are appropriate for beginners, you will always have some music that you can apply the skills that you’re learning.

 Learning music is also a skill in itself, and it will also teach you how to build a repertoire or a collection of musical pieces that you’ve practiced and perhaps committed to memory.

 Whether it’s about composers or the history of the guitar itself, I think it’s useful to know about this kind of information.

 Think of it this way, if you hear a song that you really like on the radio, you’ll most likely want to know who the artist is.

-> As you continue to read on, you’ll learn about some great classical guitar books that are perfect for beginners, and hopefully, find something that really catches your interest.
+As you continue to read, you’ll learn about some great classical guitar books that are perfect for beginners and, hopefully, find something that catches your interest.

-> This is easily one of the most popular classical guitar books for people who are just starting out.
+This is easily one of the most popular classical guitar books for people who are just starting out.
 Most guitar teachers will recommend this one to their students because it’s extremely affordable, and you’ll get more than your money’s worth out of it.

 Mr. Parkening is a former student of the legendary Andres Segovia, and this book was first published in 1972, and it continues to be printed to this day, passing the test of time.

 Parkening’s first book covers all of the important details that help provide the foundation for classical guitar players, beginning with the parts of the guitar, how to hold it, finger technique, and playing positions, all the way to basic music theory that you can use forever, and of course, many pieces of music along the way that you can practice that are relevant to what you’re currently learning in the book.